Illyra/Battle-Ship-Game-OOP/README.txt

 FINAL PROJECT
 due date 12/02/2019

-Organization:
-The organization of this project is all over the place(literally) I had used multiple header files to define my classes for the project.I had used a lot of constructors and inheritance for each of the classes.

 Description of the Program
 ***************************
 This program basically prints out the grid, and the ships that are placed..
 It plays the